nathandloria/gator-computational-cloud/README.md

 For AWS credentials, a simple form will be presented to you.
 Once you get your credentials from the AWS IAM console associated with your account, you can paste them into the form and submit it.
 The required credentials are a valid access and secret key.

+### Machine Pool

+The machine pool is an important aspect of Gator Computational Cloud.
+To utilize it, you can input a machine’s IP and PEM file into the form, as well as a unique identifier, and submit the form.
+This machine will not be utilized during any workflow execution that is associated with your account.
+It is important to note that, without ports 22 and 80 being enabled on the machine, it will not work for the workflow.
+If no other virtual machine is available for a node, either from the specification file or machine pool, it will be created using AWS and terminated upon successful workflow completion.

 ## Managing Workflows

 Workflows are an integral part of Gator Computational Cloud.
 This is where you can define the computational payloads to be executed in the cloud.
 The steps for developing a successful workflow will be discussed in a later section.